Updated – May 2026

-The Compliance Landscape for AI Agents
+The 2026 Compliance Landscape for AI Agents

-Healthcare AI must protect patient health information (PHI), ensure clinical decision support doesn’t replace physician judgment, and maintain records that support continuity of care.
+Healthcare AI agents must protect patient health information (PHI), ensure clinical decision support doesn’t replace physician judgment, and maintain records that support continuity of care.

-| Requirement | AI Implication |
+| Requirement | AI Agent Implication |

 |---|---|

-| Clinical decision support | Clear distinction between AI suggestions and medical orders |
+| Clinical decision support | Clear distinction between AI suggestions and medical orders, no autonomous diagnosis |

-| Record keeping | Immutable audit trails of AI-assisted decisions |
+| Record keeping | Immutable audit trails of AI-assisted decisions tied to the EHR record |

-| State variations | Compliance with 50+ different state health privacy laws |
+| State variations | Compliance with 50+ state health privacy laws, including Washington’s My Health My Data Act |

-Financial AI must ensure accurate reporting, fair treatment of customers, prevention of fraud, and protection of consumer financial data.
+Financial AI agents must ensure accurate reporting, fair treatment of customers, prevention of fraud, and protection of consumer financial data.

-| Requirement | AI Implication |
+| Requirement | AI Agent Implication |

 |---|---|

-| Fair lending | Model bias testing, disparate impact analysis |
+| Fair lending (ECOA, FCRA) | Model bias testing, disparate impact analysis, adverse action explanations |

-| Anti-money laundering | Explainable decisions, human oversight of alerts |
+| Anti-money laundering (BSA) | Explainable alerts, human review of SARs, audit trail of agent reasoning |

-| Data minimization | Purpose limitation for AI training data |
+| Data minimization (GLBA, GDPR) | Purpose limitation for training and retrieval, no PII in vendor model training |

-| Customer communication | Disclosure when AI is used in decisions |
+| Customer communication | Disclosure when AI is used in material decisions (per CFPB and state rules) |

-| Model risk management | SR 11-7 compliance for AI models |
+| Model risk management | SR 11-7 / OCC 2011-12 compliance: development, validation, ongoing monitoring |

-Legal Services (Bar Rules, Confidentiality, Conflicts)
+Legal Services: Bar Rules, Confidentiality, Conflicts

-| Requirement | AI Implication |
+| Requirement | AI Agent Implication |

 |---|---|

-| Confidentiality | Client data isolation, secure processing |
+| Confidentiality (Model Rule 1.6) | Client data isolation, no cross-matter retrieval, no training on privileged content |

-| Competence | Lawyer verification of AI outputs |
+| Competence (Model Rule 1.1) | Lawyer verification of AI outputs, technology competence obligation |

-| Conflict checking | AI access only to appropriate matters |
+| Conflict checking | Agent access scoped to authorized matters and ethical walls |

-| Fee disclosure | Transparency about AI use in billing |
+| Fee disclosure (Model Rule 1.5) | Transparency about AI use in billing and pricing |

 Regulatory Convergence

-The Compliant AI Architecture
+The Compliant AI Agent Architecture

 Building AI agents for regulated industries requires architectural decisions that embed compliance into the system design, not bolt it on afterward.